ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 val apiInstance = DefaultApi() val query : kotlin.String = chicken soup // kotlin.String | The search query.
 val type : kotlin.String = main course // kotlin.String | The type of the recipes.
 See a full list of supported meal types. val cuisine : kotlin.String = italian // kotlin.String | The cuisine(s) of the recipes.
-One or more comma separated.
-See a full list of supported cuisines. val diet : kotlin.String = vegetarian // kotlin.String | The diet to which the recipes must be compliant.
-See a full list of supported diets. val includeIngredients : kotlin.String = tomato,cheese // kotlin.String | A comma-separated list of ingredients that should/must be contained in the recipe. val excludeIngredients : kotlin.String = eggs // kotlin.String | A comma-separated list of ingredients or ingredient types that must not be contained in the recipes. val minLength : java.math.BigDecimal = 0 // java.math.BigDecimal | Minimum video length in seconds. val maxLength : java.math.BigDecimal = 999 // java.math.BigDecimal | Maximum video length in seconds.
+One or more, comma separated.
+See a full list of supported cuisines. val diet : kotlin.String = vegetarian // kotlin.String | The diet for which the recipes must be suitable.
+See a full list of supported diets. val includeIngredients : kotlin.String = tomato,cheese // kotlin.String | A comma-separated list of ingredients that the recipes should contain. val excludeIngredients : kotlin.String = eggs // kotlin.String | A comma-separated list of ingredients or ingredient types that the recipes must not contain. val minLength : java.math.BigDecimal = 0 // java.math.BigDecimal | Minimum video length in seconds. val maxLength : java.math.BigDecimal = 999 // java.math.BigDecimal | Maximum video length in seconds.
 val offset : java.math.BigDecimal = 0 // java.math.BigDecimal | The number of results to skip (between 0 and 900).